tangentsoft/pidp8i/doc/cc8-manual.md

 therefore be quite helpful in optimizing your code.

-Related to all of this, the cross-compiler has some non-standard features to enable the interface between the main programme and the C library.
+Related to all of this, the cross-compiler has some non-standard features to enable the interface between the main program and the C library.
 This constitutes a compile time linkage system to allow for standard and vararg functions to be called in the library. **TODO:**
 Explain this.